-PROJECTED DAYTIME POPULATION IN 2008
+PROJECTED DAYTIME POPULATION IN 2010

-The sum of PROJECTED POPULATION IN 2008 (as defined above) plus DAYTIME NET-INFLOW (as defined above).
+PROJECTED POPULATION IN 2010 (as defined above) plus DAYTIME NET-INFLOW (as defined above).

 LOG OF BARS PER 100 HECTARES

 The natural logarithm of:

 The number of units that are bars (defined as Standard Industrial Classification (SIC) 55.40 - BARS), as estimated by the Secretary of State, based on information provided by the Office for National Statistics from the 2005 Annual Business Inquiry; divided by the number of hectares, using information from the 2001 Census; the result is then multiplied by 100.